 |Swallow Falls||2 miles (4 km)||This walk follows the Afon Llugwy from Betws-y-Coed to the beautiful Swallow Falls in the Snowdonia National Park.
 This is a popular riverside walk, passing along woodland trails with a series of waterfalls to enjoy. |

 The walk starts in the delightful village of Betws-y-Coed in the Conwy valley.
 The area is popular with walkers as it is surrounded by some wonderful woodland trails, the Clogwyn Cyrrau Nature Reserve, the Llyn Elsi, and the rivers Conwy, Llugwy and Lledr.
-This walk takes you along the Llugwy passing the wooden Miner's Bridge and several smaller waterfalls before coming to Swallow Falls.
+This walk takes you along the Llugwy passing the wooden Miners Bridge and several smaller waterfalls before coming to Swallow Falls.
 The falls are charming and are best enjoyed after wet weather.
 You can enjoy refreshments at the nearby Swallow Falls Hotel.
 View Full Details>>

 |Tal-y-llyn Lake||2 miles (4 km)||Enjoy a waterside walk around this stunning glacial lake in the Snowdonia National Park.
-The lake is situated at the foot of the imposing Cadair Idris the second highest mountain in Wales.
+Also known as Llyn Mwyngil, the lake is situated at the foot of the imposing Cadair Idris the second highest mountain in Wales.
 There is a lovely walking trail along the northern end of the lake which will take you from Tal-y-llyn to Dol-ffanog.
 At the south western end of the lake you will find a lakeside hotel where you can get a Welsh cream tea and other refreshments.|

 |Tryfan||2 miles (3.6 km)||This is a very popular and very challenging climb to the top of Tryfan in Snowdonia.
 Tryfan has a distinctive pointed shape with rugged crags making it stand it out amongst the other peaks in the area.
 This route takes you to the 917.5 m (3,010 ft) summit via the north ridge.
 The path is difficult in many places so scrambling with both hands is required.|

-The walk starts from the parking area next to Lllyn Ogwen and ascends to Milestone Buttress and then onto the eye catching Canon Stone.
+The walk starts from the car parking area next to Llyn Ogwen and ascends to Milestone Buttress and then onto the eye catching Canon Stone.
 This splinter of rock protrudes from the mountain at a 45 degree angle.
 The route continues to the north ridge where you will scramble over several boulders before reaching the summit.
 At the summit you will see the striking boulders of Adam and Eve.
 It is said that if you jump between the rocks on the 'Leap of Faith' you will be rewarded the Freedom of Tryfan.